alimgafar/MUG_Packages/README.md

-# MUG_Packages
+# MeteorUserGroup_Packages
-This is a collection of content resources available to MongoDB User Groups to facilitate running a meetup.
+This is a collection of content resources available to Meteor User Groups to facilitate running a meetup.